inturn/classy/README.md

 --------

-Let's say have a file called `MyButton.js` in which we plan to create a button ReactComponent.
+Let's say have a file called `MyButton.js` in which we plan to create a button React component.
 The following examples illustrate how you might use Classy to encapsulate your component's styles as part of an ES7 class definition.

 ### Basic Usage